 While writing my last post on abortion I came across an anti-abortion piece written a few years ago by a Harvard undergraduate, Ms. Aurora Griffin.
 Having taught philosophical ethics to undergraduates for 30 years, I’m always happy to see an undergrad bold enough to wade into the philosophical waters.
 However, it is easy to see where Ms. Griffin’s argument goes awry.

 Ms. Griffin argues that there are arguments from both philosophy and science that support her pro-life position.
 She says the philosophical argument “is that all human beings have the right to life because they are human,” and the scientific argument is “[human] life … begins at conception” because then “it has human DNA …”

-Ms. Griffin does seems to recognize that these arguments don’t work because there is a difference between being biologically human, or having human DNA, and being a person who is a member of the moral community.
+To her credit, Ms. Griffin seems to recognize that these arguments don’t work because there is a difference between being biologically human, or having human DNA, and being a person who is a member of the moral community.
 Perhaps she has read Mary Anne Warren’s devastating critique of John Noonan’s notoriously weak argument, where Warren points out that being biologically human doesn’t mean you are a person, nor does the lack of a human DNA mean that you aren’t a person.
 There may be things that are biologically human but not persons—like zygotes, the recently deceased, and people in persistent vegetative states—and there may be things that aren’t biologically human but are persons—like intelligent aliens, cyborgs or robots.
 So having human DNA doesn’t mean that you are a person or a member of the moral community.
-After all, a swab of human saliva has human DNA but it not a person.
+After all, a swab of human saliva has human DNA but it is not a person.

 Sensing that personhood rather than biologically humanity is the key point, Griffin offers this argument as a reply to those who focus on consciousness as the key to personhood.
 “If the human is a person only when neurologically functioning as a human, then by that same argument it would be permissible to kill people while they are in deep sleep, in comas, or mentally handicapped.”
 However, this argument is especially fatuous.